lakshmankumar12/general_reading_notes/kubernetes.md

   * Note that that is one-to-many mapping.
 The service forwards the traffic to all pods with the matching label.
   * Kubernets keeps track of which pods are available and which pods are gone.

+### port-forwarding

+* A quick simply way to expose a port to a pod w/o creating a service.

 ### Service types